Alabama Butterfly Atlas

 In Alabama, host plants have not yet been documented.

-In nearby states, the larvae of the Northern Broken-Dash feed on blades of panic grasses (Panicum spp.), Switchgrass (P. virgatum), and Deer Tongue Witch Grass (P. clandestinum).
+Reports from nearby states indicate panic grasses (Panicum spp.), Switchgrass (P. virgatum), and Deer Tongue Witch Grass (P. clandestinum).

 Landscaping Ideas